An update on v3.7.13:

-Add either Google Drive or OneDrive accounts by clicking the icon on the upper right-hand.
+Add your Google Drive, OneDrive, and/or Dropbox accounts by hovering on the icon on the upper right-hand.

 Sync multiple items with Cloud Selective Sync

 1. To sync multiple items and download your files from the cloud to your local computer, click the Cloud Selective Sync (CSS) icon on the upper right-hand corner and pick your mode: 1-way or 2-way sync.

 2. Mark the boxes beside each file or folder you want to sync.
 To sync all of the files inside your Drive, click

 Select all and click